Jennifer Archie, Adam Greene, Faith Knight Myers

 What’s New in Health Information Privacy and Security

-Potential changes to HIPAA.
-A record-breaking Office for Civil Rights (“OCR”) enforcement year behind us.
-Increased state attorneys general HIPAA actions.
-New state privacy and breach laws and their relation to health information.
+COVID-19 privacy issues … healthcare-related changes to the California Consumer Privacy Act … genetic and biometric privacy laws … the current state of HIPAA enforcement.
 This session will share what the moderators and attendees have been seeing over the past year on health information privacy and security and forecast what is to come.

 Preparing for and Working with Different Health Privacy Regulators